cujomalainey/ant-arduino/README.md

 See the examples folder for the full source.
 There are more examples in the download.

-To add XBee support to a new sketch, add "#include <ANT.h>" (without quotes) to the top of your sketch.
+To add ANT support to a new sketch, add "#include <ANT.h>" (without quotes) to the top of your sketch.
 You can also add it by selecting the "sketch" menu, and choosing "Import Library->ANT".

 ## Hardware